wdi-sf-jan/notes/sql_joins_sinatra/readme.md

 ## Writing SQL Queries in a route

-Once you have connected successfully, you can now write SQL using the .exec method!
+Once you have connected successfully, you can now write SQL using the .exec method.

 The exec method takes an SQL query as a parameter and returns an array of values (as a hash for each row).